He Pikorua Practice Sequence Diagram 936px

 Download The He Pikorua Practice Sequence [PDF, 519 KB]

-• He Pikorua in action supports practitioners to work as a collaborative team with whānau and education settings in a proactive and positive way.
+• He Pikorua in action supports practitioners to work alongside others as a collaborative team with whānau and education settings in a proactive and positive way.
 It also supports practitioners to build adult confidence and capability, and provide seamless support to mokopuna and their whānau.

-• The continuum of support ranges across the three tiers (universal, targeted and individualised), from providing advice and guidance, to more intensive and ongoing interventions.
+• The continuum of support ranges across Te Tūāpapa (Te Matua-universal, Te Kāhui-targeted and Te Arotahi-tailored), from providing advice and guidance, to more intensive and ongoing supports.

 • The elements can be used to structure a meeting, guide a systemic project, or support the course of individualised case work.